Fabian-G/quest/README.md

 ## Why Quest?

-The purpose of this README is to show a typical usage of quest.
+The purpose of this README is to show an example usage of quest.
 To learn how things work checkout the [documentation](https://fabian-g.github.io/quest).
 Many things that are shown in the following examples are not possible with the default configuration.
 If you want the exact behaviour shown here choose *Dev's Choice*